-Suspension Absences/Work
+7.7 Suspension Absences/Work

 When a student is absent because of a suspension (in school or out of school), all work assigned prior to the suspension must be completed and returned to the teacher when the student returns from suspension.
-Other consequences will be determined by the Head of School and School board in consultation with staff involved.
+Other consequences will be determined by the Head of School and/or the Admissions & Academic Standards Committee in consultation with staff involved.

-7.5 Check Outs

-When a student needs to leave school before the normal dismissal time, the office staff must have parental permission, by a written note or a phone call.
+7.8 Early Checkout

+A parent needing to remove a student from class early must first come to the school office and sign the student out, unless other arrangements have been made with the front office.
+In order for the student to not miss valuable class time, we will not take a child out of class to sit in the front office.
+Students will either be called down to the office once parents arrive.
 With verbal parental permission, high school students may sign themselves out at the office, and if they return to campus that day, they must sign in at the office.
 They shall sign in upon return.
 This is necessary for keeping track of all students in the event of an emergency.

-If someone other than a parent or guardian is picking up a child, he/she must be on the approved list of caregivers for the child, be listed in a signed note from the parent, or guardian, or the office must have a phone release from the parent or quardian.
+If someone other than a parent or guardian is picking up a child, he/she must be on the approved list of caregivers for the child, be listed in a signed note from the parent or guardian, or the office must have a phone release from the parent or guardian.